 Catfish aren't picky eaters.
 Just about any type of live bait will take these fish.
-In addition, bait shop shelves are loaded with various concoctions that all but guarantee to stop up your sinuses and put catfish on your stringer.
+In addition, bait shop shelves are loaded with various concoctions that all but guarantee to put catfish on your stringer.

 There is a certain solitude one enjoys while waiting for a catfish to grab the bait.
 Perhaps, it is just a chance to relax and enjoy the great outdoors that makes this type of fishing so appealing.